 New Cabinet.
-Amid U.S. and other congratulations, Maliki named and won approval of a 39 member cabinet (including deputy prime ministers) on May 20, one day prior to his 30-day deadline.
-However, three key cabinet slots (Defense, Interior, and National Security) were not filled permanently until June 8 because of factional infighting.
-Many believe that Iran has substantial influence over the Iraqi government because of the presence of several officials who belong to Shiite Islamist organizations that have had close ties to Iran.
+Amid U.S. and other congratulations, Maliki won approval of a 39 member cabinet (including deputy prime ministers) on May 20, one day prior to a 30-day deadline.
+However, three key slots (Defense, Interior, and National Security) were not filled permanently until June 8 because of factional infighting.
 Of the 37 ministerial posts, a total of eight are Sunnis; seven are Kurds; twenty-one are Shiites; and one is Christian.
 Kurdish official Barham Salih and Sunni Arab Salam al-Zubaie are deputy prime ministers.
 Four ministers are women.
 KDP activist Hoshyar Zebari remained Foreign Minister.
 The Defense Minister is Gen. Abdul Qadir Mohammad Jasim al-Mifarji, a Sunni who had been expelled from the Iraqi military and imprisoned for criticizing the invasion of Kuwait in 1990.
 More recently, he commanded operations of the post-Saddam Iraqi Army in western Iraq.
 The Interior Minister is Jawad al-Bulani, a Shiite who has been associated with a number of Shiite Islamist trends, including Sadr's faction, and the Fadila (Virtue) party that is prominent in Basra.
 The Minister for National Security is Sherwan al-Waili, a Shiite who is from a different faction of the Da'wa Party.
 He has served since 2003 as head of the provincial council in the city of Nassiriyah and as adviser in the national security ministry.
 The Minister of Trade and Minister of Education are from this Da'wa faction.
-Reflecting Shiite strength: